Cyborgscode/Personal-Voice-Assistent/README.txt

 i.E. Fedora: dnf install gtts

 ## WARNING:
-## your personal privacy is at risk, if you use gtts, as the text of the what PVA answeres ( which includes repeats you what you said )
+## your personal privacy is at risk, if you use gtts, as the text of the what PVA answeres ( which includes repeats of what you said )
 ## is tranfsered to a Google server, for which you need an active internet connection too.

 O== Espeak: